ossf/scorecard/CONTRIBUTOR_LADDER.md

   - With no objections from other maintainers
   - Done through issue or PR to update the CODEOWNERS file
 - May self-nominate or be nominated by a maintainer
+  - In case of self-nomination, sponsor must comment approval on the issue/PR

 ### Maintainers